A B O U T

 They performed in a new intergenerational piece funded by Derbyshire Intergenerational Strategy 'Cradle to Grave' looking at the NHS.

-This year they have performed in new work for Haulocoust Memorial Day, written by Katy Dent,, Jam and Justice written by Louise Page in partnership with the WI Funded by Derbyshire intergenerational Strategy), Larks in the Park showcase, Written in Stone, written by Sheila Young (funded by the HLF) and Hidden Strangers by Louise Page (Funded by Nottingham University) Gekkota Arts have just finished touring another brand new play Top Table written by Richard Stone.
+They have performed in new work for Haulocoust Memorial Day, written by Katy Dent,, Jam and Justice written by Louise Page in partnership with the WI Funded by Derbyshire intergenerational Strategy), Larks in the Park showcase, Written in Stone, written by Sheila Young (funded by the HLF) and Hidden Strangers by Louise Page (Funded by Nottingham University)

 Founder and Director of the Pomegranate Youth Theatre